KHEngineering/RoboRio/faq/roborio.md

 4. Hold down the User Button on the RoboRio for 5 seconds then release, this puts the RoboRio in Safe Mode
 5. Attempt to Flash the RoboRio using the steps provided above, and then try to reimage the RoboRio using the imaging tool.
 Ensure that you are using the latest firmware and image versions provided by FIRST/NI.

 After putting the Rio in safemode, I notice all the peripheral ports were back up and we were able to http back into the RIO using the initial static IP setup.
 10.TE.AM.2., the mDNS worked as well (http://roborio-2168.local) The status of the RIO was SafeMode, no software, as shown by the webserver.
-If you did not have a static IP set, you can use the USB port to have ethernet access to the RoboRio.
+If you did not have a static IP set, you can use the USB port to have Ethernet access to the RoboRio.

 You can now login to the RoboRio webpage, and update the firmware and re-image the Rio, the Rio should now ensue normal operations.